kjappelbaum/mofdscribe/docs/source/index.rst

-Currently, machine learning practitioners in the field of reticular chemistry are using a wide variety of tools, and different scripts, to compute features as input for machine learning studies.
-The main goal of this project is to provide a unified interface for the featurization of MOFs.
+Currently, machine learning practitioners in the field of reticular chemistry are using a wide variety of tools, and different scripts, to compute features as input for machine learning studies or to perform other steps in the ML workflow.
+The main goal of this project is to provide a unified interface for digital reticular chemistry: from dataset up to publication.

 Since many featurizers are quite domain specific, and require external dependencies, the featurizers are currently not integrated in matminer itself.